lobonz/openmelt2-ESP32/openmelt/README.md

 - Move the control stick to the bottom diagonal left or right to adjust heading, retest forward backward heading and repeat until correct heading.
 - Test forward backward left right - when happy its correct - spin down.
 - Pull the control stick back and hold for 1 second to exit config mode and save your settings

+## Normal Driving Mode

+When the throttle is at zero (not spinning), the bot can function as a standard two-wheeled robot:

+- Push the steering stick forward to drive both motors forward
+- Pull the steering stick back to drive both motors backward
+- Push the steering stick left to turn left (left motor backward, right motor forward)
+- Push the steering stick right to turn right (left motor forward, right motor backward)

+This feature makes the robot multi-purpose, allowing it to drive normally when not in melty brain mode and automatically switching back to melty brain behavior when throttle is applied.